RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

     {{% /note %}}

-    - **Replication** - We recommend that you use intra-cluster replication to create slave shards in each CRDB instance.
-        The intercluster synchronization is most efficient when it reads from slave shards.
+    - **Replication** - Please enable intra-cluster replication to create slave shards in each CRDB instance.
+The intercluster synchronization is most efficient when it reads from slave shards and also supports Slave HA for redundancy.
+CRDB without slave shards isn’t recommended.
     - [**Data persistence**]({{< relref "/rs/concepts/data-access/persistence.md" >}}) -
         To protect against loss of data stored in RAM, you can enable data persistence and select to store a copy of the data on disk with snapshots or Append Only File (AOF).